XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 3. The malicious actor sends a Payment transaction to the merchant.
 This transaction has a large `Amount` field and has the **tfPartialPayment** flag enabled.
 4. The partial payment succeeds (result code `tesSUCCESS`) but delivers only a very small amount of the currency specified.
 5. The vulnerable merchant reads the transaction's `Amount` field without looking at the `Flags` field or `delivered_amount` metadata field.
-6. The vulnerable merchant treats the invoice as paid and provides the goods or services to the malicious actor, despite only receiving a much smaller `delivered_amount` in the Ripple Consensus Ledger.
+6. The vulnerable merchant treats the invoice as paid and provides the goods or services to the malicious actor, despite only receiving a much smaller `delivered_amount` in the XRP Ledger.
 7. The malicious actor uses, resells, or absconds with the goods and services before the merchant notices the discrepancy.

 ### Further Mitigations

 Using [the `delivered_amount` field](#the-delivered-amount-field) when processing incoming transactions is sufficient to avoid this exploit.
 Still, additional proactive business practices can also avoid or mitigate the likelihood of this and similar exploits.
 For example:

 - Add additional sanity checks to your business logic for processing withdrawals.
-Never process a withdrawal if the total balance you hold in the Ripple Consensus Ledger does not match your expected assets and obligations.
+Never process a withdrawal if the total balance you hold in the XRP Ledger does not match your expected assets and obligations.
 - Follow "Know Your Customer" guidelines and strictly verify your customers' identities.
 You may be able to recognize and block malicious users in advance, or pursue legal action against a malicious actor who exploits your system.

 {% include 'snippets/tx-type-links.md' %}